0xAnalyst/webshells/README.md

-# some webshells written for testing
+# Some webshells written for testing
+1- poweraspx - simple aspx webshell which uses powershell to execute commands
+  * to be added parsing arguments